crate/cloud-reference/docs/glossary.rst

 Cluster
 -------

-Within each :ref:`project <gloss-project>`, a project administrator can deploy any number of :ref:`products <gloss-product>`.
+Within each :ref:`organization <gloss-org>`, an administrator can deploy any number of :ref:`products <gloss-product>`.
 One such service is the deployment of clusters, which can be done through the CrateDB Cloud Console.
 A cluster is a set of two or more CrateDB instances (referred to as nodes) which form a single, distributed database.
 Effectively, each cluster within CrateDB Cloud is a hosted (part of) a database.
 Depending on the user's :ref:`subscription plan <gloss-subscription-plan>` and scaling, each cluster will have a certain storage capacity and can process a certain amount of ingests and queries per second.
 Only actual cluster usage is billed.

 A cluster has a name, a unique ID, as well as a storage and processing capacity and a number of nodes.
 Note that clusters are also versioned.
 For information on how to deploy a cluster, please see our `tutorial for deploying a CrateDB Cloud cluster from scratch`_.

 ..
 SEEALSO::